Arriba en la Cordillera

-"Arriba en la Cordillera" (translanted: "Up in the Mountain Range") is a song by the Chilean singer-songwriter Patricio Manns released as single in 1965 and included in the 1966 studio album "Entre Mar y Cordillera".
+"Arriba en la Cordillera" (translanted: "Up in the Mountain Range") is a song by the Chilean singer-songwriter Patricio Manns released as single in 1965 and included in the 1966 studio album Entre Mar y Cordillera.
 It reached #1 on the Chilean charts and was chosen as the most popular song at Huaso de Olmué Festival in 2009.

 Background

-In 1965, Patricio Manns left several of his jobs to settle in Santiago de Chile as a journalist for Canal 6 of the University of Chile.
-In April of that year, the Peña de los Parra was inaugurated and he met the most important Chilean producer of the time, Camilo Fernández, an Demon label executive (later called Arena) who had the intention of recording with all the musicians of the peña, including Manns.
-Fernández proposed the idea of recording an disk and promoting him as a figure of the Nueva Canción Chilena.
+In 1965, he left several of his jobs to settle in Santiago de Chile as a journalist for Canal 9 of the University of Chile.
+In it, Manns met Luis "Chino" Urquidi, a composer and arranger who worked with Los Cuatro Cuartos, a group that cultivated neofolk.
+In April of that year, the Peña de los Parra was inaugurated and he met the most important Chilean producer of the time, Camilo Fernández, a Demon label executive (later called Arena) who had the intention of recording with all the musicians of the peña, including Manns.
+Fernández proposed the idea of recording a disk and promote him as a key figure of the Nueva canción chilena.

 Composition and recording

-Time after, Manns wrote the song in a single night using as inspiration the memories he had of different moments in his young life.
+He wrote the song in a single night using as inspiration the memories he had of different moments in his young life.
 Especially one in which Manns and his cousin, emboldened by alcohol in their hometown, Nacimiento, decided to burn down the sawmill of a relative with whom "they were at odds".
 Although they did not get to perpetuate the act, the police went after them.
 Both started on horseback towards the Andean hills during weeks.

 They first entered the interiors of Los Angeles, to then leave the place and travel towards the Atacalco pass, settling in Laguna del Laja—known as lagos cumbrereros—where they lived and knew the experiences of a group of muleteers, those who earned their living as rustlers steal Argentine cattle to sell them to Chilean territory such as Los Angeles or Mulchén.
-One of them told Patricio that his father had been shot dead in Atacalco by Argentine gendarmerie while stealing cattle from their territory.
+One of them told Manns that his father had been shot dead in Atacalco by Argentine gendarmerie while stealing cattle from their territory.

-During his childhood, Manns learned Mexican music lessons that he would capture in "Arriba en la cordillera" with the huapango rhythm.
-The next day, Manns recorded it on the Demon label thanks to the initiative of Camilo.
-The song featured the chorus of Los Cuatro Cuartos, and two members from Las Cuatro Brujas, both summoned by their arranger Luis "Chino" Urquidi.
+Manns also captured through the song's huapango rhythm his Mexican music lessons learned during childhood.
+The next day, Manns recorded it on the Demon label thanks to Camilo's initiative.
+It featured the chorus of Los Cuatro Cuartos, and two members from Las Cuatro Brujas, both summoned by Urquidi.